SFoskitt/sfoskitt.github.io/_posts/2025-06-09-Day-9-100-days-of-code.md

 Here is the "easy" I chose today: Leetcode #15 - 3Sum.
 This is the problem I was supposed to do last night but ended up only refactoring my solution to Leectode #1 - 2Sum.
 One of the hints for 3Sum is something like "use 2Sum".

-I'm testing my git push ability from this other latop.
-Let's see if it works before I finish writing this post.